-"There's the sovereign I promised you, my poor fellow - much good may it do you.
+"There's the sovereign I promised you, my poor fellow much good may it do you.
 Perhaps you have some father or mother whose heart it will glad."

 "I never had no such thing," replied Beck, turning the coin in his hand.
+The and him "Thiden and

 "Well, don't spend it in drink."
+Logson war and now to